stiff/hifsm/README.md

 * to_state.after_enter
 * event.after

-If any of `before...` callbacks returns `false` then no further processing is done, no exceptions raised, machine state is not changed.
+If any of `before...` callbacks returns `false` (literally, `nil` equals to `true` here) then no further processing is done, no exceptions raised, machine state is not changed.

 On `act!` state's actions called from top state to nested.
 If [several FSMs defined](https://github.com/stiff/hifsm/blob/master/test/test_two_machines.rb), object's `act!` invokes them all in order as they were defined and returns value from last action.